HomeUpdated to 2025 tax year

 Single individuals:

 The CWB is claimed by filing a tax return with Schedule 6.
-In UFile, Schedule 6 is automatically created if the client is eligible—no special steps are required.
+In UFile, a Schedule 6 is automatically added if the client is eligible—no special steps are required.

 Couples: